rhocela/wisdom-walk/docs/part-3/day-26.md

 **Day:** 26

-**When This Happened:** Mount Sinai - Instructions for and construction of the tabernacle
+**When this Happened:** Mount Sinai - Instructions for and construction of the tabernacle

 **Readings:**
 - Exodus 25:1–31:18, 35:1–40:38 (Narrative)